 That was a lot of hard microbiology.
 Fortunately, you don’t need to retain a lick of it to successfully make your own starter.
 But like most granular topics in cooking and baking, it helps to understand what’s actually happening.
 While science is a useful tool, making a starter ultimately involves your senses—your hands, your eyes, your nose, and yes, even your palate—and there's no better way to learn that process than to start making your own.
 Stay tuned for our step-by-step guide later this week!

-This article is the first in a series exploring sourdough bread in depth.
-Stay tuned for our starter recipe, bread recipe, and more.
+This article was first published as part of a series exploring sourdough bread in depth.